What is the Massachusetts Farm to School Network?

 The Network will offer learning opportunities and improve communication between farm to school practitioners, highlighting and sharing challenges and best practices for the rich diversity of farm to school activities in our state.

 The Massachusetts Farm to School Network provides statewide leadership to align, strengthen, and grow the farm to school movement across classrooms, cafeterias, and communities.

 We envision that all school communities in Massachusetts have consistent access to locally grown food to nurture student health, integrate comprehensive food education and garden-based learning in the curriculum, and support a vibrant agricultural economy.

 Massachusetts Farm to School Network Leadership Team

 The Leadership Team is made up of 12 individuals from different regions of the state who represent a diversity of roles within the farm to school movement.
-Read below for more information about the Network’s history and roles and responsibilities of leadership team members.
+Farm to School Network leadership team members will help facilitate the Massachusetts Farm to School Network, providing strategic guidance to the network and serving as the overarching decision-making body for the Network.
 Click here to see a list of team members and bios.

 Farm to School Network History

 The idea for a statewide farm to school Network has been percolating for several years.
 Mass.
 Farm to School has been providing some Network functions, such as a regular conference and communications, but has not yet supported a formal network structure.
 In 2015 Mass.
 Farm to School carried out a strategic planning process involving a diversity of individuals from different roles within the Massachusetts food system.
 This process identified the need for a strong, statewide network in order to grow and diversify the farm to school movement in Massachusetts.
 Partners throughout the state have advocated for this network and the time is now right to create a more structured farm to school Network that can help advance farm to school efforts across the Commonwealth.